What are Gantt charts?

 A Gantt chart is a project management tool that illustrates work completed over a period of time in relation to the time planned for the work.
 It typically includes two sections: the left side outlines a list of tasks, while the right side has a timeline with schedule bars that visualize work.
 The Gantt chart can also include the start and end dates of tasks, milestones, dependencies between tasks, and assignees.

 Today, Gantt chart tools are often referred to as roadmap tools.
-To keep up with the demands of modern software development, roadmap tools like Jira Software include features like a collapsible task structure and resource management panels.
+To keep up with the demands of modern software development, roadmap tools like Jira include features like a collapsible task structure and resource management panels.
 This helps teams maintain a coherent project strategy despite the iterative nature of the software development process.
-Jira includes two roadmap tools to create Gantt charts for your projects: Roadmaps, which creates plans around Jira issues assigned to a team, and Advanced Roadmaps, which does the same thing across teams and organizations.
+Jira includes two roadmap tools to create Gantt charts for your projects: Timelines, which creates plans around Jira issues assigned to a team, and Plans, which does the same thing across teams and organizations.

 Screenshot of Jira Basic Roadmaps